-The compensation committee, which is expected to consist of Milton Silva-Craig (chair), Troy Cox and Tomer Berkovitz, will support our board of directors in establishing and reviewing the compensation and benefits strategy and guidelines as well as in preparing the proposals to the annual general meeting of shareholders regarding the compensation of the members of the board of directors and the executive officers.
+The compensation committee, which consists of Milton Silva-Craig (chair), Tomer Berkovitz and Vincent Ossipow, supports our board of directors in establishing and reviewing the compensation and benefits strategy and guidelines as well as in preparing the proposals to the annual general meeting of shareholders regarding the compensation of the members of the board of directors and the executive officers.
 The compensation committee may submit proposals to the board of directors on other compensation-related matters.
-Swiss law requires that we have a compensation committee, so in accordance with Nasdaq listing standards, we will follow home country requirements with respect to the compensation committee.
-As a result, our practice will vary from Nasdaq listing standards, which set forth certain requirements as to the responsibilities, composition and independence of compensation committees for domestic issuers.
+Swiss law requires that we have a compensation committee, so in accordance with Nasdaq listing standards, we follow home country requirements with respect to the compensation committee.
+As a result, our practice varies from Nasdaq listing standards, which set forth certain requirements as to the responsibilities, composition and independence of compensation committees for domestic issuers.
 Swiss law requires that our board of directors submit the aggregate amount of compensation of all members of our board of directors and of all executive officers to a binding shareholder vote every year.
 Commencing with our annual general meeting of shareholders in 2022, the members of the compensation committee will be elected by our annual general meeting of shareholders.
-The board of directors will appoint the chair of the compensation committee and fill any vacancies until the following annual general meeting of shareholders.
+The board of directors appoints the chair of the compensation committee and fills any vacancies until the following annual general meeting of shareholders.

-The compensation committee will have the responsibility to, among other things:
+The compensation committee has the responsibility to, among other things: